zlnew/horizonx-server/README.md

 # go-monitor-agent

-Lightweight Linux metrics agent that scrapes `/proc` and `/sys` once per second and exposes a JSON snapshot at `/metrics`.
+Lightweight Linux metrics agent that scrapes `/proc` and `/sys` and can either emit a single snapshot, stream snapshots, or serve the latest JSON at `/metrics`.
 Collectors are defensive: unreadable files just zero the value so the agent keeps running.

 ## Requirements